How to Sift Flour for All Your Baking Needs

 Note: If your recipe calls for X cups of sifted flour, sift a large batch of flour and measure out your amount from that batch of sifted flour.
 If your recipe calls for X cups of flour, sifted, measure out only that amount and then sift that same amount.

-Step 3: Remove any visible clumps
+Step 3: Remove any Visible Clumps

 Take your spoon and gently break up visible clumps.

-Step 4: Sift flour
+Step 4: Sift Flour

 Hold your sifter over your mixing bowl.